Accessible PDF: How to Tag Content in PDF

 PDFs designed to be accessible have a range of characteristics, which may include but are not limited to the following:

-- Searchable Text: Before addressing accessibility in the document, the scanned images must be converted into searchable text using optical character recognition (OCR).
+• Searchable Text: Before addressing accessibility in the document, scanned images must be converted into searchable text using optical character recognition (OCR).

-- Fonts that allow Characters to be Extracted to Text: The fonts in an accessible PDF must contain enough information for software to correctly extract all of the characters to text for purposes other than displaying text on the screen.
+• Fonts that allow Characters to be Extracted to Text: The fonts in an accessible PDF must contain enough information for software to correctly extract all characters as text for purposes other than displaying text on the screen.

-- Security that will not interfere with Assistive Technology: The text of an accessible PDF must be available to a screen reader.
-Acrobat's security settings can be set to protect document content while not interfering with a screen reader's ability to convert the on-screen text to speech or Braille.
+• Security that will not interfere with Assistive Technology: The text of an accessible PDF must be available to a screen reader.
+Acrobat's security settings can be configured to protect document content without interfering with a screen reader's ability to convert the on-screen text to speech or Braille.

-- Document Structure Tags and Proper Reading Order: Document structure tags in a PDF define the reading order and identify headings, paragraphs, sections, tables, and other page elements.
-The tags structure also allows for documents to be resized and reflowed for viewing at larger sizes and on mobile devices.
+• Document Structure Tags and Proper Reading Order: Document structure tags in a PDF define the reading order and identify headings, paragraphs, sections, tables, and other page elements.
+The tag structure also allows documents to be resized and reflowed for viewing at larger sizes and on mobile devices.

-- Alternative Text Descriptions for Non-Text Elements: Images and interactive form fields need alternative text to be understood by screen reader users.
-Replacement text can provide more meaningful descriptions than link text alone, and tooltips and alternative text for images can aid users with learning disabilities.
+• Alternative Text Descriptions for Non-Text Elements: Images and interactive form fields need alternative text so they can be understood by screen reader users.
+Replacement text can provide more meaningful descriptions than link text alone, and tooltips and alternative text for images can help users with learning disabilities.
 Multimedia equivalents, including audio and video, must also be provided.

 How to Make a PDF Accessible: Tagging PDF Content

-For example, a screen reader needs to know which part of the document is a heading to announce it to the user.
+For example, a screen reader needs to know which part of the document is a heading so it can announce it to the user.

 When tagging content, it is also crucial to ensure the reading order is correct.
 The reading order should follow the visual order of the content.

 For example, if a table is placed after a paragraph, it should be read after the paragraph.
-Failure to follow the reading order can confuse users and make the document inaccessible.
+Not following the reading order can confuse users and make the document inaccessible.

 How to tag a PDF file for accessibility using Adobe Acrobat Pro

-Adobe Acrobat Pro provides a built-in tagging feature that allows users to tag content in PDF manually or automatically.
+Adobe Acrobat Pro provides a built-in tagging feature that allows users to tag PDF content manually or automatically.

 To add tags to a PDF using Adobe Acrobat Pro, follow these steps:

-- Open your Tags Panel so that you can easily tag your document.
+1. Open your Tags Panel so you can easily tag your document.

-- With your PDF file open, click View on the menu bar.
+2. With your PDF file open, click View in the menu bar.

 Auto Tagging an Untagged PDF